shreyas2020e/GROQ-LLM-COMPARE/README.md

 # Build Guide

-create a .streamlit folder in your directory
+After extracting or downloading the files create a .streamlit folder in your root directory
 ![demo3](demo3.png)

 ### Add the Files config.toml and secrets.toml inside the .streamlit folder